Ky7m/ifesenko.com/src/PersonalWebApp/Blog/source/_posts/Set-up-Azure-Functions-to-send-DevTest-Labs-auto-shutdown-notification.md

 ## How to send an email from Azure Function

 First of all, we need to understand what schema of request is.
-I have used built-in log functionality of Azure Function to capture JSON schema that is used by caller.
+I have used built-in log functionality of Azure Function to capture JSON schema that is used by caller and deserialize using Json.NET.
 To add a reference to Newtonsoft.Json package you need add simple line at the top of file:

 ```
 #r "Newtonsoft.Json"